galaxiat/galaxiat.api.docs/docs/resources/feeds.md

 (1) **GET `/feeds`**

-Return the feeds available to the current user
+Return the feeds available to the current token account

 ## Get feed